-These children, when brought into the profession, don’t know any better, and by the time they realize it, they are in too deep
+These child prostitutes, when brought into the profession, don’t know any better, and by the time they realize it, they are in too deep

-It is the loopholes in our society that allow these practices to go on without much hindrance.
+It is the loopholes in our society that allow these child prostitutes to exist and for their exploitation to go on without much hindrance.
 Because of these practices, not only are physical disabilities on the rise, but these children are also at a huge risk of developing mental disabilities, such as PTSD (Post Traumatic Stress Disorder), Schizophrenia, and Chronic Depression, among a plethora of others.
-In spite of the repercussions, child abuse cases do not fall under the Social Welfare Department or the Child Protection Bureau, which functions under its “The Punjab Destitute and Neglected Children Act”, a government-run project, according to Iftikhar Mubarak, a spokesperson for the Child Rights Movement, told Dawn.
+In spite of the repercussions, child abuse cases do not fall under the Social Welfare Department or the Child Protection Bureau, which functions under its “The Punjab Destitute and Neglected Children Act”, a government-run project, according to Iftikhar Mubarak, a spokesperson for the Child Rights Movement, told Dawn.com.

-Pakistan’s Hidden Shame, a documentary, provides insight into the burgeoning issue of child sexual abuse, in Pakistan.
+Pakistan’s Hidden Shame, a documentary, provides insight into the burgeoning issue of child sexual abuse and the ordeal of child prostitutes, in Pakistan.

 Director Mohammad Naqvi and British Producer Jamie Doran got together to compile the documentary.
 Here’s the video:

 This is part of our series, “Tales from The Dark Side“, about the deepest, darkest, harshest realities of Pakistani society that should serve as lessons.

 For more of the deepest, darkest realities that plague our society check out ‘Tales From The Dark Side‘.

 Cover image via: Thomas L Kelly